 The bill S. 215 aims to amend the South Carolina Code of Laws regarding automobile insurance by prohibiting insurers from using numerical, credit-based insurance scores or other credit ratings to determine coverage or premium amounts.
-Specifically, it amends Section 38-77-122 to ensure that factors such as age, sex, race, and credit ratings cannot be used as grounds for refusing to issue or renew an automobile insurance policy.
-Additionally, it emphasizes that insurers must not consider these factors when setting premium rates, thereby promoting fairer practices in the insurance industry.
+Specifically, it amends Section 38-77-122 to ensure that factors such as age, sex, race, and credit scores cannot be used as grounds for refusing to issue or renew an automobile insurance policy.
+The bill also emphasizes that insurers must not consider these factors when setting premium rates, while still allowing for the use of relevant actuarial data.

 Statutes affected: